ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 5. Start the server and enjoy !

 SECURE YOUR SERVER !
-NEVER play on server that was not properly secured !
+NEVER play on server that is not properly secured !
 Why ?
-You risk cheaters/trolls/griefers/hackers and much much more !
+You risk cheaters/trolls/griefers/hackers/exploiters and much much more !
 Dont risk it and stay secure !

 How to secure your server ?

-1. Set a pasword or turn on whitelist
+1. Set a pasword or turn on whitelist.

-2. Never share server ID or sever adress to anyone that you dont know or trust.
+2. Never share server ID or server adress to anyone that you dont know or trust.

-3. Set what is alloved and what is not
+3. Set what is alloved and what is not.

-4. Deal with every rule breaker with 0 mercy
+4. Deal with every rule breaker with np mercy.

-5. Use official server software created by game creators rather than third party software
+5. Use official server software created by game creators rather than third party software.

-7. Allov and respect use of VPN .
-NEVER block players with VPNs.
+7. Allov and respect use of VPN.
+NEVER block players with VPN.

-8. Allow on your server only people that has tested and verified antivirus and firewall sotware.You should not allow to connect someone with no or unknown security software.
+8. Back up server and all data frequently.